airswap/python-decode-swap/README.md

 ### To setup:

-Make sure you are using pythoh 3.6+
+Make sure you are using Python 3.6+

 ```bash
 virtualenv venv --python=python3.6